 Mental Health Pack - Tips for managing your mental health during the Coronavirus outbreak

-Autism spectrum conditions (ASCs) are lifelong neuro-developmental disorders that affect how a person is able to learn and make sense of the world, process information and relate to other people.
-ASCs exist on a spectrum of severity, affecting people in many different ways and to varying degrees.
+Autism is lifelong neuro-developmental disorders that affect how a person is able to learn and make sense of the world, process information and relate to other people.
+Autism exists on a spectrum of severity, affecting people in many different ways and to varying degrees.

-Find out more on our ASC advice page (click here).
+Find out more on our Autism advice page (click here).

-The internet is an excellent source of information about ASCs.
+The internet is an excellent source of information about autism.
 There are a large number of forums, personal blogs, and information websites dedicated to the topic.

-The National Autistic Society - wide variety of information about ASCs, services and resources
+The National Autistic Society - wide variety of information about autism, services and resources

 Health Talk Online - contains interviews with people with an autism spectrum condition

 NHS Choices - information about autism and diagnosis

 Tony Attwood - a guide for parents, professionals, people with Asperger Syndrome, and their partners.

 Wrong Planet - discussion forum led by people with Asperger Syndrome